 Companies are exploring all sorts of options like liquid metal armor, polymer nanocomposites, graphene sheets- even using silkworms to spin fibers into bulletproof clothing!
 The possibilities seem endless when you consider how far technology has progressed over time.
 Hard armor curved plates and plate carriers are no longer the only highly recommended light weight body armor for first responders and others who provide safety to our communities.
 Additional protection of quality body armor products – that’s what will be sought after in the nearest future.

-Humans have been seeking armor for centuries, and bulletproof vests are no different.
-The first ballistic vest was created in the late 1800s by a French army captain who wanted to create an impenetrable body armor defense against enemy weaponry that had begun using metal casings launched at high velocity.
-He came with an idea of hard armor body armor plates (resembling current steel plates).
+Humans have been seeking armor for centuries, and bulletproof vests are no different. the first ballistic vest was created in the late 1800s by a french army captain who wanted to create an impenetrable body armor defense against enemy weaponry that had begun using metal casings launched at high velocity.
+He came up with Aan idea of hard armor body armor plates (resembling current steel plates).

 This invention proved ineffective as it could not withstand shots from newer rifles or machine guns; however, this did lead to improvements such as steel plates sewn into clothing on one side of the torso only because these areas were more susceptible to impact damage during World War I and II.